watem-sedem/watem-sedem/docs/tutorial.rst

 This table contains the sum of all pixels with a negative mass balance (Total erosion) and a positive mass balance (total deposition).
-A negative mass balance means that the available sediment (RUSLE + SEDIIN) in a pixel is smaller than the transport capacity.
-A positive mass balance means that the available sediment in the pixel is larger than the transport capacity.
+A negative mass balance means that the available sediment (RUSLE + SediIn) in a pixel is smaller than the transport capacity, and thus leads to a net erosion in this pixel.
+A positive mass balance means that the available sediment in the pixel is larger than the transport capacity, and thus leads to a net sedimentation in this pixel.
 We refer to the :ref:`WaTEM/SEDEM section <Concept>` where these concepts are explained more in depth.